-The Olperer Hut (2,388 m) is a well known German Alpine Club mountain refuge hut in Zamser Grund at the foot of the Olperer, Zillertal Alps, Tirol.
+The Olpererhütte (2,388 metres) is a well known German Alpine Club mountain refuge in Zamser Grund at the foot of the Olperer mountain, Zillertal Alps, Tirol.

-Stately mountain refuge hut in the midst of a majestic mountain panorama
+Stately mountain refuge in the midst of a majestic mountain panorama

-German Alpine Club Hut, Section Neumarkt in der Oberpfalz
+German Alpine Club, Neumarkt in der Oberpfalz Division

-From Schlegeis Reservoir, which is accessible via Mayrhofen in the Zillertal Valley, the ascent is only possible on foot (ca. 1.5 hours).
+From Schlegeis reservoir, which is accessible via Mayrhofen, the ascent is possible on foot (1.5 hours).